 To live vegan is to recognise that every individual, whatever their species, has the right to own their body and their life.
 The vast majority of our nonhuman victims are sentient and their lives matter to them.
 Veganism remains as it has always been; a recognition of their rights and a refusal to create victims because it is unnecessary.
 However, we are now running out of time and a new level of urgency is adding an edge to the call to end the violence and destruction inherent in our use of members of other species.

 Despite their political influence and the public funding that goes with it, even industries as massive as the animal-use giants are demand-driven.
-By becoming vegan, we remove our own consumer demands from the cycle of destruction that non vegan consumers and those who supply their shopping requirements are wreaking on our dying world.
+By becoming vegan, we remove our own consumer demands from the cycle of destruction that non vegan consumers and those who supply their shopping requirements are wreaking on a world that is becoming increasingly hostile to all who currently call it ‘home’.

 We have so little time left to halt the catastrophe that’s unfolding in front of our eyes and we will soon be past the point that stopping it is even a remote possibility.
 Be vegan.
 Do it today.